-I started my walk with the Lord through guidance in His Word and the teaching in Bible Studies and church.
-I attended Oklahoma Baptist University in Shawnee, Ok and then moved with my college roommates to Dallas, Texas where I began my business career with Bowater.
-My roommates and I were very active in our Singles Church group and we also attended Dallas Theological Seminary classes.
+Paula started her walk with the Lord through guidance in His Word and the teaching in Bible Studies and church.
+She attended Oklahoma Baptist University in Shawnee, OK, and then moved with her college roommates to Dallas, Texas where she began her business career with Bowater.
+She and her roommates were very active in their Singles Church group and they also attended Dallas Theological Seminary classes.

-I am an Anderson native, growing up in Townville, SC.
-I now live in Seneca with my husband, our daughter who we are in the process of adopting, and our 2 dogs.
-I attend Oakdale Baptist Church, where my husband and I both grew up and where my dad still pastors.
-I became a born again believer at 12 years old.
-After having “prayed a prayer” at age 7, only to impress people, I knew in my heart I was not God’s child.
-The increasing conviction became heavier and heavier until finally I surrendered my life to Christ.
-It was a complete change, even at the young age of 12 my life became different.
+Lori is an Anderson native, who grew up in Townville, SC.
+She now lives in Seneca with her husband, children, and pets.
+She became a born again believer at 12 years of age.
+After having “prayed a prayer” at age 7, solely to impress people, Lori knew in her heart she was not God’s child.
+The increasing conviction became heavier and heavier until finally she surrendered her life to Christ.
+It was a complete change, even at the young age of 12 her life became different.

-I enjoy laughter, shopping, gardening, walking my dogs, watching sports, spending time with my crazy family, coffee, doing my daughter’s hair, and music.
-Learning to play the guitar and traveling to Hawaii are two things on my bucket list.
-Although I’m not a big time reader, some of my favorite books are Chuck Swindoll’s “Great Lives” series.
+Lori says she enjoys laughter, shopping, gardening, walking her dogs, watching sports, spending time with her crazy family, coffee, and music.
+Learning to play the guitar and traveling to Hawaii are two things on her bucket list.
+Although not a big time reader, some of her favorite books are Chuck Swindoll’s “Great Lives” series.

 Director of Training